 With all of today’s modern automotive conveniences, good heat and AC are still at the top of everyone’s lists.
 A car may have Bluetooth connectivity, satellite radio, lane keep assist, GPS and other fancy functions but if it has low airflow air conditioning, we’re lost.
 As your car ages you may notice that it seems like the AC doesn’t blow as hard — the temperature still seems cold but the air just doesn’t blow like it used to.
-If you are heating up trying to track down your AC issues here are a few things that could be blocking up your vents and stopping you from keeping cool.
+If you are heating up trying to track down your AC issues here are a few things that could be blocking up your vents and causing a low airflow air conditioning problem.

 Start From the Top

 It may seem a bit silly but you have to start somewhere so you should always start your search at the end of the line.
 If the problem is your car AC not blowing air from vents make sure the vent controls on the dashboard are open and the vent is pointing outward.
 This may be the cause of your car AC not blowing at all.
 Depending on the style your vehicle uses, the vent control can also get hung up so sometimes closing and reopening them with the thumb wheel is all that’s needed.
 The vent control can also become disconnected over time and need to be repaired.
 If the vent controls move freely but the vent shutters stay closed grab a flash light and try to locate the mechanism inside.
 Sometime the fix is as easy a clipping a rod back into place.

 Go With the Flow